Search

 • Your karaoke system has a dependable optical input.

-Delay, compatibility, and routing trade-offs
+Delay, compatibility, and routing differences

-Delay is not only about the cable
+Delay is not only caused by the cable

 Compatibility matters more than novelty